UnknownGuardian/quartermaster-incident-models/16-google/readme.md

 ## Expectations

 Expecting near-100% success rate of events being returned by servers.
-Instead, some servers fail, creating a backlog of events.
-The failed cluster management software also begins showing packet failures, and eventually the events caught in the congested network timeout.
-Expect the output to display network congestion, higher latency, and event failures at multiple bottlenecks at different phases of the incident..
+Instead, the failed cluster management software begins showing packet failures, and eventually the events caught in the congested network timeout.
+Expect the output to display network congestion, higher latency, and event failures.

 ## Diagrams